Our Transformative Building Project

 - Academic Core - The middle, or academic core, is the hive of instructional spaces for both middle and high school students.

-- Student Resources - The base of the building encourages community building with student resources such as the newly relocated, rejuvenated library, a renovated lobby with enhanced security, along with informal meeting spaces, the cafeteria, theater, and music.
+- Student Resources - The base of the building encourages community building with student resources such as the newly relocated, rejuvenated library, the lobby, the cafeteria, theater, and music.

 Dalton Founder Helen Parkhurst called on Dalton to be progressive and adaptive, and Dalton has always innovated to serve our students in imaginative new ways.
 This evolution will ensure that Dalton lives up to its mission and lives out its values.
 It places equal emphasis on all disciplines – arts, sciences, humanities and is mindful of our historical emphasis on music, dance, theater, and visual arts.

-By balancing holistic design and functional needs – along with a firm commitment to educational innovation – we celebrate Dalton’s legacy and centennial.
+By balancing holistic design and functional needs – along with a firm commitment to educational innovation – we celebrate Dalton’s legacy and proudly go forth into the future.